 The Spanish Non-Lucrative Visa offers residency to British nationals who have the financial means to support themselves without working.
-The Spanish Non-Lucrative Visa scheme is therefore ideal if you are retired or have passive income, for example from a portfolio of properties or other investments.
-The Spanish Non-Lucrative Visa is for full-time residency in Spain.
+The Spanish Non-Lucrative Visa scheme is therefore ideal if you are retired, or have passive income, for example income from rental properties or other investments.
+The Spanish Non-Lucrative Visa is intended for full-time residency in Spain, i.e. 6 months or more per year.

 What does the Spanish Non-Lucrative Visa Offer UK British Nationals?

-The Spanish Non-Lucrative Visa offers temporary residency in Spain for up to 5 years, providing ongoing eligibility requirements continue to be met.
+The Spanish Non-Lucrative Visa offers temporary residency in Spain, renewable on an ongoing basis providing eligibility requirements continue to be met.
 The TIE, tarjeta de identidad de extranjero is the residency card that is issued.
-The TIE is initially valid for 1 year, and can be renewed twice for 2 years at a time.
-When 5 years of full-time residency has been completed, permanent residency can be applied for, subject to having met the minimum stay requirements over the last 5 years.
+The initial residency permit and TIE is valid for 1 year.
+After the first year, the non-lucrative residency permit is renewed every 2 years, and a new card obtained at each renewal.
+When 5 years of full-time residency has been completed, long term permanent residency can be applied for, subject to having met the minimum stay requirements over the last 5 years.

 A Visa for Full-Time Living in Spain

-The Non-Lucrative Visa is intended for people who want to live in Spain full-time.
+The Spanish Non-Lucrative residency scheme is aimed at people who want to live in Spain full-time.
 Time spent in Spain does not count towards the Schengen limit, so travel in the rest of the Schengen area, up to 90 days in 180 days is also still possible.

-Spouse or legal partner, children under 18 years and dependent ascendants can also obtain residency in Spain under the Non-Lucrative Visa scheme.
-This of course providing there are sufficient financial means to support all applicants.
+Spouse or legal partner, children under 18 years, (older if in full-time education / financially dependent), and dependent ascendants, (e.g. elderly parents), can also obtain residency in Spain under the Non-Lucrative Visa scheme.
+This of course, provided there are sufficient financial means to support all applicants.

-Unlike the ‘Golden Visa‘, there is a minimum amount of time that must be spent in Spain to be able to renew residency, so it is not ideal for holiday home owners who want to spend more than 3 months in one go in Spain, but typically spend less than 6 months altogether, e.g. 5 months over the winter.
+Unlike the ‘Golden Visa‘, there is a minimum amount of time that must be spent in Spain to be able to renew residency, so it is not intended for holiday home owners who want to spend more than 3 months in one go in Spain, but typically spend less than 6 months altogether, e.g. 4 or 5 months over the winter.
+(Read about the recent Supreme Court Ruling regarding this.)